brybree/WebSite/src/content/docs/howto/python_generate_latex.md

 ```

 Now I can just :
-- Choose the images I want,
+- Put the images I want in the 'images' folder.
 - Run the script,
 - And paste the result directly into my latex document.